LancePowers/newRoulette/readme.md

 4. Make the chip draggable
 5. Create eventlisteners for the drop functions
 6. Calculate win/lose and payout amount
-7. Fix css animation for wheelSpin
+7. Fix css animation for wheelSpin -- Lance
 8. Improve readme :-)